Postgraduate Diploma in Arts in Integrative Child and Adolescent Psychotherapy

 Blended Learning Delivery

-Student Benefits & Support
+Student Benefits and Support

 We hold that it is not enough to simply teach the skills of counselling and psychotherapy.
-Learners are given the space to learn, practice and be supported as they extend the scope of their practice to work with children and adolescents.
+Learners are given the space to learn, practise and be supported as they extend the scope of their practice to work with children and adolescents.

 Placement